Emotional Intelligence Coaching Certification (EICC)

 - Live in alignment with what you value most

-- Work with the mental patterns that are keeping you stuck
+- Work with the mental patterns keeping you stuck

 - Exercise agency in key moments